-The nature, severity and longevity of side effects associated with treatment depend on the location and organs involved in the treatment field.
+The nature, severity and longevity of side effects associated with treatment depend on a number of variables including the treatment course, the location of the tumor, and the organs involved in the treatment field.
 Fortunately, less than half of veterinary patients undergoing radiation will experience adverse side effects.
 Some of the most common side effects seen are skin reactions, gastrointestinal upset and hair loss.

 IT IS IMPORTANT TO RECOGNIZE THAT MOST PETS ARE PRESCRIBED RADIATION DOSES TO ALLOW FOR LESS THAN 2.5 TO 5 PERCENT RISK OF CHRONIC COMPLICATIONS OCCURRING.

-Side effects can be managed with mediation’s and supportive care, and are generally kept to a minimum.
+Side effects can be managed with medication and supportive care, and are generally kept to a minimum.
 Remember that our major objective is to provide control of the malignancy while preserving a good quality of life for your pet.
-The benefits of therapy should outweigh the potential risks
+The benefits of therapy should outweigh the potential risks.

 Will my pet’s diet differ while undergoing radiation therapy?